Aglaonema care guide

 MEDIUMS :

 These plants like to have plenty of oxygen by their roots.
 In the wild, worms and other insects do that for them.
-For the inside kind, we have to do that with regular soil, perlite, LECA and coco chips.
-That is the mix i use for ALL my plants!
+But for houseplants, we have to do that with regular soil, perlite, LECA and coco chips.
+That is the mix i use for my plants!
 And it never fails to work.